 “In the Mid-nineteenth century, St. Nicholas’s Day (December6) was observed along with St.Lucia’s Day (December 13) in such northern cities as Osijek, Where the saint brought apples and walnuts (denoting plenty and blessing) to deserving Children.
 His accomplices varied among regions, from Luca the Hag (deriving from “Lucia”), to the fur clad, chain-rattling Krampus, to a devil with an angle.
 Today, St. Nicholas brings gifts to northern and central Croatia, while it is St. Lucia in Southern and Northeastern region.”

 The real St. Nicholas was a patron saint for Children and sailors, passengers and fisherman.
-In one place particular in Croatia the village of Komiza there is the church of St. Nikola and was the First Church-Fortress in Dalmatia that dates back in history.
+In one place particular in Croatia the village of Komiza there is the church of St. Nikola and was the First Church-Fortress in Dalmatia.
 On the day of December 6th the really interesting part is a small wooden boat is carried to the church by a group of fisherman to be burnt in front of the church.
 It is ritual that is done in the presence of the Church and Patron statue.
 The Statue of St. Nicolas is carried out and a small procession around the church.
 The closing of cermonies theremaining ashes are gathered from the burnt boat and are used for the blessing of newly built Ships.